Mailbird Blog

 Managing several mailboxes in Outlook for various purposes gets harder as you add more and more.
 Sometimes you spend hours clicking through them all, trying to find that one message you need.
 You just wish you'd remember which inbox it was in.
 Or all of a sudden you realize there was an uber-important message in there and a client has been waiting for your urgent reply for a good five hours already.
 Oops.

 For that, you need to activate the search field and type a query that will denote the type of messages you want to see.
-Don't forget to choose "All Mailboxes" from a drop-down list beside the search box before you hit Enter.
+Don't forget to choose "All Mailboxes" from the drop-down list beside the search box before you hit Enter.
+Note: In the new Outlook interface, this option appears as "All accounts" in the search scope.

-As a result, you'll see all emails that match the query, but you're going to have to do this search every time you need a unified inbox experience.
+As a result, you'll see all emails that match the query, but you're going to have to repeat this search every time you need a unified inbox experience.
 Here's a search example:

 2. You can create a rule.

-If you're a bit more technical with your apps, you can create a filter with the New Rule feature.
+If you're comfortable with technical settings, you can create a filter with the New Rule feature.
 But first, create a folder under the name "Unified Inbox" or whatever you wish to call it.
 Then, open the Rules Wizard.
 That's where things start becoming more complicated.

 You need to apply a rule on the messages you receive, so select that option.
 Now you need to: